You are using an outdated browser. Please upgrade your browser to improve your experience.

 Request a Few Schools Initially

 This will allow you to build positive relationships with schools while also growing your Trust Score.
 You can request additional schools as you become approved at your initial schools.

 Build Your Trust Score

 The trust score takes into account your activity level on the platform, the number of approvals from various schools, length of time on the platform, completeness of profile, and valid website.
 Focusing on these areas will help build your score.

 - Wages, Paid or Unpaid Internships

-Alaska Minimum Wage Requirement: Career Exploration and Services coordinates internships in which students earn minimum hourly wage or higher.
+Alaska Minimum Wage Requirement: Career Services coordinates internships in which students earn minimum hourly wage or higher.
 Under certain circumstances, a student may work for an organization as a legitimate unpaid intern.
 Please refer the US Department of Labor for more information.

 - Nondiscrimination Title IX and the University

 When creating an internship program it is important to acknowledge that your organization becomes a third-party provider and could be accountable for complying with federal, state, and institutional laws and policies.
 The University of Alaska is an affirmative action/equal opportunity employer and educational institution.